 Source: View publication →

-The RADIANCE-HTN SOLO trial demonstrated that endovascular ultrasound-based renal denervation significantly reduces daytime ambulatory systolic blood pressure compared to a sham procedure in patients with mild-to-moderate hypertension in the absence of antihypertensive medication.
+RADIANCE-HTN SOLO demonstrated that endovascular ultrasound renal denervation significantly reduced daytime ambulatory systolic blood pressure compared to a sham procedure in patients with mild-to-moderate hypertension who were taken off antihypertensive medications.

 Key Findings